hoplon/hoplon/doc/Getting-Started.md

 When the application is compiled the output file _resources/public/sexp.html_ is produced.

+The ClojureScript HTML syntax follows the following conventions:

 * Attribute nodes are represented as a map of keyword keys to string values immediately following the tag name.
 * Text nodes are represented as strings.